PhilippeCarphin/go_sgf_to_igo_latex/readme.md

 writing the moves to one of your games.
 Simply open a terminal and navigate to where the SGF that you want to rotate is.
 Then enter the command

-python3 cli.py filename > target-filename
+python3 cli.py rotate filename > target-filename

 or

-python3 cli.py filename --output target-filename.
+python3 cli.py rotate filename --output target-filename.